noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/contract-deployment-kernel.md

 * Verify `start.contractDeploymentCallStack.length > 0` and (if not already done during the 'Base Case' logic above), pop 1 item off of `start.contractDeploymentCallStack` - call it `contractDeploymentCall`.
 * Validate that this newly-popped `contractDeploymentCallStackItemHash` corresponds to the `contractDeploymentCall` data passed into this circuit:
     * Calculate `contractDeploymentCallPublicInputsHash := hash(contractDeploymentCall.publicInputs);`
-    * Verify that `contractDeploymentCallStackItemHash == hash(contractDeploymentCall.functionSignature, contractDeploymentCallPublicInputsHash, contractDeploymentCall.callContext, etc...)`
+    * Verify that `contractDeploymentCallStackItemHash == hash(contractDeploymentCall.functionData, contractDeploymentCallPublicInputsHash, contractDeploymentCall.callContext, etc...)`

 Deploy the contract:
 - Let `deployerAddress := contractDeploymentCall.callContext.msgSender`